-- 4. Employees shall be eligible to change options once annually prior to the beginning of each fiscal year.
-Employees will not be allowed to change options during the course of a fiscal year.
-Employees hired to work after the annual option selection period or who fail to select the year-round paycheck option shall have the summer savings option available at any time throughout the fiscal year.
-For the first year of this program, new hires shall be assigned to option 2 or 3 above.
-These employees shall be eligible to select any available payroll option for the following year. - 5.
-The parties agree to review the changes in the payroll program during the course of the 2005-2006 fiscal year annually and propose modifications as necessary in contract language improve its efficiency and customer friendliness.
-This review shall be initiated no later than October 31, 2005 and concluded no later than January 13th, 2006 of each school year.
-Such changes as agreed to and approved by both parties shall be authorized for implementation for the 2006-2007 following school year. for consideration shall include, but not be limited to, options for employees, deductions for union dues and contributions, variance from equal pay amounts for the first and last paychecks of a fiscal year, the schedule for issuing paychecks, direct deposit limitations and requirements, payroll cards, and procedures for current and new employee selection of payroll options.
-In addition, the review shall study the income anticipated to be produced for the District from the money retained to pay teachers year-round during 2005-2006 this and subsequent school years with the intention of returning such income to the benefit of employees. - 6.
-It is the intent of the parties to make applicable salary adjustments for employees within a time period not to exceed forty-five (45) days from the date of Board approval. - O. Direct Deposit: Employees shall be able to directly deposit their paychecks to any bank or savings and loan institution or credit union accepting such services.
-As of July 1, 2007, employees shall be required to have their salaries paid via direct deposit to the financial institution of their choice.
-For the 2005-2006 fiscal year, dDirect deposits shall be deposited in no more than two financial institutions.
+- 4. Bargaining unit members may select the Year-Round Pay Option if they want to receive pay during summer months. - 5.
+Each employee on a full time basis shall receive four days of sick leave as of the first day of employment of each contract year, and thereafter earn 1⁄2 day of sick leave for each pay period of employment until the maximum accrual is met. - 6.
+The number of deductions for voluntary benefits such as union dues and cancer insurance will be standardized at 20. - 7.
+The parties agree to review the changes in the payroll program annually and propose modifications as necessary in contract language to improve its efficiency and customer friendliness.
+This review shall be initiated no later than October 31st and concluded no later than January 13th of each school year.
+Such changes as agreed to and approved by both parties shall be authorized for implementation for the following school year.
+Topics for consideration shall include, but not be limited to, options for new employees, deductions for union dues and other contributions, variance from equal pay amounts for the first and last paychecks of a fiscal year, the schedule for issuing paychecks, direct deposit limitations and requirements, payroll cards, and procedures for current and new employee selection of payroll options.
+In addition, the review shall study the income anticipated to be produced for the District from the money retained to pay teachers year-round during this and subsequent school years with the intention of returning such income to the benefit of employees. - 8.
+It is the intent of the parties to make applicable salary adjustments for employees within a time period not to exceed forty-five (45) days from the date of Board approval. - О. Direct Deposit: Employees shall be able to directly deposit their paychecks to any bank or savings and loan institution or credit union accepting such services.
+Employees shall be required to have their salaries paid via direct deposit to the financial institution of their choice.
+Direct deposits shall be deposited in no more than five (5) financial institutions.
 The District shall not withdraw funds from any of the above institutions on or after the effective date of a paycheck without the express written consent of the employee.
 (Note: Even though the withdrawal will be made prior to the effective date of the paycheck, an employee's bank statement may reflect such transaction occurring on the effective date of the paycheck.)
 If funds are withdrawn prior to the effective date of the check, the employee will be notified in writing of the actual amount of the deposit if the amount is different from that printed on the remuneration statement on the effective date of the paycheck.

 The employee will be notified of the reasons for the adjustment within three (3) working days of the effective date of the paycheck.